b9891796435/summer_practice/README.md

 # Summer Practice Project
 This project is for weekly submission of study outcome as a SIPC115 member.
+Init by vuecli.

 ## First week:The Data Transportation Among Vue apps.
 Commonly, we use Vuex for same level apps, props for father to child and custom event for child to father.